awsdocs/aws-cdk-guide/v2/context.md

 [LookupMachineImage](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.LookupMachineImage.html)
 Looks up a machine image for use with a NAT instance in an Amazon Virtual Private Cloud\.

 If a required context value isn't available, the AWS CDK app notifies the CDK Toolkit that the context information is missing\.
-The CLI then queries the current AWS account for the information, stores the resulting context information in the `cdk.context.json` file, and executes the AWS CDK app again with the context values\.
+Next, the CLI queries the current AWS account for the information and stores the resulting context information in the `cdk.context.json` file\.
+Then, it executes the AWS CDK app again with the context values\.

 ## Viewing and managing context<a name="context_viewing"></a>